 He and the rest of the family established themselves on farms around Wheatland, Iowa, in Clinton County.
 John married Elisabeth Knoche of Wunderthausen on July 7, 1859 (she had arrived in 1857).
 As of 1860 they were living in the home of older brother J. Ludwig.
 It appears that he owned some land, having received a land patent in 1854 but had perhaps had not yet built a home.

 By 1879 he owned a quarter section of land just east and north of Wheatland.
-John and Elisabeth had known seven children who grew to adulthood.
-He died December 9, 1904 at Wheatland while Elisabeth lived until September 25, 1923.
+John and Elisabeth had eight children, seven of whom grew to adulthood.
+He died December 9,1908 at Wheatland while Elisabeth lived until September 25, 1923.
 They are buried with most of their kin in St. Paul’s Cemetery in Wheatland.